faridken/AP-CNFET-based-ML/README.md

 - data - input data
 - lib - library of the components used for simulation
 - src - simulation files (netlist of the circuit)
+- log - log file for debugging and viewing dependencies
-- log - results of the simulation
+- output - results of the simulation

 ## Verified platform
 [CentOS Linux release 7.6.1810](https://www.centos.org/)